Roundup Weed Killer

-Used on lawns and gardens across the country, farm workers, homeowners, and gardeners use Roundup to kill weeds.
-The main ingredient in Roundup is glyphosate, an herbicide first approved in the United States in 1974.
+Used on lawns and gardens across the U.S, homeowners, gardeners and farm workers utilize Roundup to kill weeds.
+The major ingredient in Roundup is glyphosate, an herbicide first approved in the USA in 1974.

-While toxic to plants, Roundup’s manufacturer, Monsanto, claims the chemical should not cause human ailments under normal exposure conditions.
-However, studies have found and lawsuits allege Roundup can cause cancer after regular use or exposure.
+While poisonous to plants, Roundup’s producer, Monsanto, claims the chemical should not cause human ailments under normal conditions.

 Roundup Cancer Studies

-IARC: Glyphosate Probably Carcinogenic to HumansIn 2015, the International Agency for Research on Cancer (IARC) released its evaluation of the carcinogenicity of five different pesticides.
+The International Agency for Research on Cancer (IARC) in 2015, published its evaluation of the carcinogenicity of five different pesticides.
 Glyphosate was one of three chemicals the IARC classified as probably carcinogenic to humans.

-The IARC looked at exposure data from the U.S., Canada, and Sweden dating back to 2001, as well as lab-based studies with animal subjects.
-The exposure data found limited evidence of carcinogenicity to humans, specifically for non-Hodgkin lymphoma.
+The IARC analyzed the exposure data from the U.S. Sweden and Canada dating back to 2001, also lab-based studies with animal subjects.
+The exposure data pointed out a limited evidence of carcinogenicity to humans, specifically for non-Hodgkin lymphoma.
 Lab studies found sufficient evidence of carcinogenicity in experimental animals.

-The IARC also notes that one study involving community residents found a higher level of blood markers indicating chromosomal damage following nearby spraying of glyphosate formulations.
+The IARC also states that one study involving community residents dis a higher level of blood markers indicating chromosomal damage following nearby spraying of glyphosate formulations.

 FAO/WHO Report on Dietary Risk of Glyphosate

-But in May 2016, a report by the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO) on pesticide residues found that Roundup (glyphosate) likely does not present a cancer risk to humans via dietary exposure.
+In May 2016, a statement by the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO) on pesticide residues found that Roundup (glyphosate) likely does not present a cancer risk to humans via dietary exposure.

 Monsanto was clearly pleased with this assessment, and released a statement about the “further evidence that this important herbicide does not cause cancer.”